 I am sure any seasoned cyclist of road or dirt will recognize these in their own riding, having experienced them in some form or another.

-The participant or in our case (the rider) sphere of focus narrows down to the immediate trail before them, everything else falls from their mind, hunger, pain, time, even the sense of their own self dissolve away.
-This is because we can only focus on so much information at once, when you are riding hard the trail is providing you with a huge amount of information for you to react quickly enough to so the brain stops processing information that is not necessary for this activity.
+The participant or in our case (the riders) sphere of focus narrows down to the immediate trail before them.
+Everything else falls from their mind, hunger, pain, time, even the sense of their own self dissolve away.
+This is because we can only focus on so much information at once.
+When you are riding hard, the trail is providing you with a huge amount of information.
+For you to react quickly enough, the brain stops processing information that is not necessary for this activity.

-So once a rider has relevant skill and is engaged with a trail a full flow state can occur, a sense of joy and serenity wash over the rider as the speed and trail bring on the almost deep meditation of flow.
+So once a rider has enough relevant skill, and is engaged with a trail, a full flow state can occur.
+A sense of joy and serenity wash over the rider, as the speed and trail bring on the almost deep meditation of full flow.
 The time that the rider inhabits becomes elastic as minutes and hours blur, time can speed up or slow down and will frequently do both within the same trail.

-Also important to note that sometimes when we speak of flow we simply mean you don’t have to break and you can carry speed effortlessly through the trees, joy in itself really.
+It is also important to note, that sometimes when we speak of flow we simply mean you don’t have to brake and you can carry speed effortlessly through the trees, joy in itself really.